glasgowcompbio/shinyKGode/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-- Updated the package title and description in DESCRIPTION to be more accurate.
-- Added url to the project page in the DESCRIPTION file.
+- Added a bootstrap procedure to estimate parameter uncertainty.
+- Improved plots
+- Misc. small bugfixes

 ## Test environments
 * local OS X install, R 3.4.2